 Sure, you wouldn’t dare let your tot brave freezing temps without bundling him or her up, but research shows that wearing a coat in a car seat is a major safety risk.
 “There is a 75 to 95 per cent misuse rate with clothing and car seats,” says Cherlyn Jenkins, certified passenger safety technician, CPST and developer of the Cozywoggle, a coat to keep young kids safe while strapped in their seats.
-The awareness of the dangers of bulky coats and clothing in car seats has grown, thanks to segments like this one from Today of a crash test video of a child dummy wearing a coat and getting ejected from a fastened harness at 48 km/h.
+The awareness of the dangers of bulky coats and clothing in car seats has grown, thanks to segments like this one from Today of a crash test video of a child dummy wearing a coat and getting ejected from a fastened harness at 50 km/h.
 The video is a reminder of the hidden dangers while driving with a baby on board and serves as a warning that parents may have a false sense of security that their child is safely strapped in when they are not.
 This mistake can lead to a serious injury or death.
-(Warm up your car interior with the help of these super-cool automotive accessories.)

 As most parents know, getting your child into a car seat is a time-consuming chore all by itself, never mind when you have to get them out of a coat and you’re freezing yourself.
 Jenkins recommends these tips for a busy parent to keep their child protected and warm while travelling: